smashub/choco/README.md

 ## Acknowledgments

 We thank all the annotators for contributing to the project.
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 101004746.

 ## License